-The holidays have been designated as the perfect time to give.
-Here we are, at the beginning of yet another season, with the pressure mounting of buying gifts, attending parties, and keeping the magic alive.
-Why not try to boost spirits and seratonin levels, even our own, when depression is at it’s highest for many people due to the lack of sun and the loneliness that may settle in for others this time of year.
+The holidays have always been designated as the perfect time to give.
+Here we are, at the end of yet another season, the pressure of buying gifts is over, parties are dying down, but keeping the magic of hope alive is still so important to so many.
+Why not try to continue to boost spirits and seratonin levels, even our own, when depression is at it’s highest for many people due to the lack of sun and the loneliness that may settle in for others this time of year.
 According to the article, Hidden Brain by NPR, “The holidays are about nurturing our best selves: the altruistic, compassionate and generous side.”
-How can you polish the best you have within whilst, keeping calm and enjoying the season?
+How did you do this year?
+Why not keep it going all year?

 There are many ways of giving: